rossetti/KSLBook/docs/06-Chapter6.md

 counter only so that sufficient workers are available to run the copy machines.
-The time to complete the payment transaction is lognormally distributed with a mean of 20 seconds and a standard deviation of 10 seconds.
+The time to complete the payment transaction is lognormally distributed with a mean of 20 seconds and a standard deviation of 10 seconds (stream 5).
 As soon as both the payment and the copying job are finished, the customer takes the copies and departs the copying center.
 The copy center starts out a day with no customers and is open for 10 hours per day.